90barricade93/WP_01_EC_AI_24Q2/README.md

     ```

 ## Conclusion
-This project helped us consolidate our knowledge of AI and natural language processing by creating interactive and personality-rich AI chiefs.
+This project helped us consolidate our knowledge of AI and natural language processing by creating interactive and personality-rich AI Chefs.
 We learned to customize prompts and handle various user inputs effectively.

 ### Acknowledgements
 We would like to thank the [Encode Club AI BootCamp](https://github.com/Encode-Club-AI-Bootcamp) for this opportunity and [@mpagani](https://github.com/MatheusDaros) for his guidance.